cultureamp/kaizen-design-system/.changeset/big-spies-move.md

 "@kaizen/package-bundler": major
 ---

-A package that bundles share ui packages
+A package that bundles packages.

+Adds bundler for shared UIs with support for (S)CSS modules and Tailwind.